-- The format has two fields, both of which have similar structure.
-The significant difference in timing of the two fields is the length of vertical sync: to allow monitor hardware to discriminate between the two fields, the second field's vertical sync pulse is somewhat longer than that of the first. - How different need the sync signals of the two fields be?
+• The format has two fields, both of which have similar structure.
+The significant difference in timing of the two fields is the length of vertical sync: to allow monitor hardware to discriminate between the two fields, the second field's vertical sync pulse is somewhat longer than that of the first (note the difference in the repeat count).

+How different do the sync signals of the two fields need to be?
 This is just an example; unfortunately, monitor manufacturers have not adopted a common standard for recognition of sync signals of the two fields.
-Check with the documentation that accompanies your monitor for details; since this information is often sketchy, you may need to contact the monitor manufacturer directly.
-If the monitor is distributed by Silicon Graphics with your system, the company will provide you with whatever information is available. - The statements eye = {Left}; in the first field and eye = {Right}; in the second field are the significant features in the example.
-They use the eye attribute described in Table 5-3.
+Check with the documentation that accompanies your monitor for details; because this information is often sketchy, you may need to contact the monitor manufacturer directly.
+If the monitor is distributed by Silicon Graphics with your system, the company will provide you with whatever information is available.

-• Stereo displays should not have motion between the two fields; this would have an unsettling effect on the viewer, potentially destroying the stereo effect.
+- The statements eye = {Left}; in the first field and eye = {Right}; in the second field are the significant features in the example.
+They use the eye attribute described in Table 5-3. - Stereo displays should not have motion between the two fields; this would have an unsettling effect on the viewer, potentially destroying the stereo effect.
 To inhibit swap, the second field uses the statement swap = false;.
 Table 5-3 describes the swap attribute.